gamer4et/gamer4et/README.md

 - 👋 Hi, I’m @gamer4et
-- 👀 I’m interested in python,tensorflow,sql,linux,cuda
+- 👀 I’m interested in linux-kernel,go,asm,PostgreSQL,terraform,k8s
-- 🌱 I’m currently getting certificated
+- 🌱 Currently working in Yandex
-- 📫 How to reach me ilyabatkov@mail.ru
+- 📫 How to reach me> ilyabatkov@mail.ru

 <!---
 gamer4et/gamer4et is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.